 This car seat includes both the anti-slip base and lower LATCH connectors that make a clicking sound when installed properly and includes a pull strap to ensure the tightest fit.
 Once the base is installed using LATCH, parents can simply push a button to release the car seat from the base.
 The base features IsoFit, which provides a protective and non-slip grip on the seat of the car to prevent the seat from slipping or sliding when putting your child in, and during an accident.

 The Marathon G4.1 has high-density soft foam padding covering the seat to provide a softer riding surface.
 The seat can also be reclined in both forward-facing and rear-facing installations to provide better positioning for naps during long car rides.
 The seat also comes with an infant pillow to help improve the fit for infants, as the seat is designed for children who have a sitting height of nine inches at the shoulder.
 This pillow also provides additional support around the head and neck.

 Ease of Use

-There are several features that increase the overall ease of use of the Britax Marathon G4.
-The ability to use the seat for both rear and front facing makes it a convenient option for those who want to avoid having to buy another car seat when the baby reaches about one year of age.
+Several features increase the overall ease of use of the Britax Marathon G4.
+The ability to use the seat for both rear and front-facing makes it a convenient option for those who want to avoid having to buy another car seat when the baby reaches about one year of age.
 The five-point harness can be adjusted with one hand, and the buckle system eliminates the potential for your child to be scratched or pinched when trying to buckle the harness.
 Finally, the fact that the harness does not have to be rethreaded after cleaning or adjusting makes this a convertible seat that is easier to use than many other options.

 Specifications of the Britax Marathon G4.1